Color32[] GetPixels( int mip )

 Description

-The GetPixels method retrieves the color data of a specified mip level from a texture.
-This method returns an array of Color32 objects, each representing a pixel's color in the texture at the specified mip level.
+The GetPixels method retrieves the color data of a specified mipmap level from a texture.
+It returns an array of Color32 objects, each representing a pixel's color in the texture at the specified mipmap level.

 Usage